lbrydocs/lbry-in-a-box/README.md

 lbryum-server to run on regtest network.

 Finally, run 'python integration_testing.py' which will launch all the docker containers and run integration testing.
-Testing takes abou 10 minutes currently.
+Testing takes about 10 minutes currently.

+Running 'python lbryum_testing.py' will run lbryum and lbryum server specific testing.